 Financial Assistance and Incentives

-Upgrading an old home can be costly, but many energy rebates and tax credits can offset expenses.
+Upgrading an old home can be costly, but energy rebates and tax credits can offset expenses.

 - Federal tax credits: Available for insulation, HVAC systems, and renewable energy.